-4.28 In addition to the main town centres, Calderdale has a significant number of medium and smaller scale settlements.
+- 4.28 In addition to the main town centres, Calderdale has a significant number of medium and smaller scale settlements.
 These are identified through a similar process and their sustainability ranked using the settlement hierarchy model in order to help steer any appropriate levels of future growth in these areas.
-Figure 4.6 'Other settlements identification exercise' identifies the grid squares that make up these 36 smaller settlements that are considered in the study.
+Figure 4.6 'Other settlements identification exercise' identifies the grid squares that make up these 35 smaller settlements that are considered in the study. - 4.29 As part of the 2013 update to the Settlement Hierarchy, further consideration was given to the separation and reclassification of some of the combined smaller settlements, e.g. Holywell Green & Stainland, following comments received during the Core Strategy Preferred Options consultation process.
+This update concluded that no change should be made, for the following reasons: - To remain consistent with the methodology employed for all other areas of the district as there is no justifiable special case for separating contiguous urban areas (excluding Sowerby Bridge for reasons set out above); - To remain consistent with the proposed green belt review methodology; and - The outputs from the model identify varying levels of sustainability across settlements (set out in the Results report) that enables more detailed spatial analysis to be undertaken within individual settlements, if required.